miab0t/moremachines-mod/README.md

 # moremachines-mod
 Minetest more machines mod.
 More Machines Mod is a modpack that adds 5 new machines, 3 new storage items, 15 eatable items, and 4 cash related items for Minetest.
+Only for creative.

 # Dependencies: